Emmanuel Mudiay: Utah Jazz (2019–2020)

 On July 20, 2019, Mudiay signed with the Utah Jazz.
 In an interview shortly after signing with the Jazz, he was asked specifically why he chose to sign with the Jazz organization and he stated that he "can look at him [Mike Conley] like a big brother and he can mentor me" and "a lot of players that have come here have developed and gotten better and that's something that I wanted to do."
 He also stated he had never played in the playoffs and that's something that he wanted to do.

-On August 3, 2021, Mudiay was included on the Portland Trail Blazers roster for the 2021 NBA Summer League.

 Žalgiris Kaunas (2021)

 On August 23, 2021, Mudiay officially signed a one-year deal with Lithuanian club Žalgiris Kaunas of the EuroLeague.

 On November 2, 2021, Mudiay and Žalgiris mutually parted ways.
 Mudiay averaged 7.4 points, 3.2 assists and 2.2 rebounds while shooting 32.5% from the field over 5 games with the club.